-The most common barrel on the entry level AR-15 is somewhere around the 16 inch mark.
-This provides an excellent length for addition of accessories, allows the rifle to meet the minimum length as required by law, and is plenty of length for proper gas expansion internally.
+The most common barrel on the entry-level AR-15 is somewhere around the 16-inch mark.
+This provides an excellent length for the addition of accessories, allows the rifle to meet the minimum length as required by law, and is plenty of length for proper gas expansion internally.

 It is possible to find a shorter barrel that still meets the legal limit, but these have their muzzle breaks welded on, effectively extending the length of the barrel to 16 inches.

 Almost all of the guns we’ll be looking at below fall into this carbine length category.